Jan 25, 2012

 If you would like to receive a Saturday email giving a summary of the previous week’s posts, subscribe here.
 (I will only use your email address for Living By Faith Blog communications, and you can easily unsubscribe at any time.)

-And here’s some more resources you might find helpful –
+And here are some resources you might find helpful —

 (Picture by The Cleveland Kid on MorgueFile.)